anhhd/analyticsbicc.github.io/case-studies/ibd-basket-analysis.md

 ### Business Impact

-BICC estimate the TOI impact after converting all potential retail and SME customers is: **52 Billion VND per year**.
+BICC estimated the TOI impact after converting all potential retail and SME customers is: **52 Billion VND per year**.
-As of 20 Sep, 2016, a total of almost **1,300 retail** and SME customers have been converted to i2b already (**3% conversion rate - 3 times** higher than normal), bringing in 1.5 Billion VND of total TOI impact.
+As of 20 Sep, 2016, a total of almost **1,300 retail and SME customers** have been converted to internet banking already (**3% conversion rate - 3 times** higher than normal), bringing in 1.5 Billion VND of total TOI impact.

 ## Project in detail